Azure/webapps-deploy/README.md

 # GitHub Action for deploying to Azure Web App

-With the Azure App Service Actions for GitHub, you can automate your workflow to deploy [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) using GitHub Actions.
+With the Azure App Service Actions for GitHub, you can automate your workflow to deploy [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) or [Azure Web Apps for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) using GitHub Actions.

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

-This repository contains GitHub Action for [Azure WebApp](https://github.com/Azure/webapps-deploy/blob/master/action.yml) to deploy to an Azure WebApp (Windows or Linux).
+This repository contains GitHub Action for [Azure WebApp](https://github.com/Azure/webapps-deploy/blob/master/action.yml) to deploy to an Azure WebApp (Windows or Linux) or a containerized web app.
 Supports deploying *.jar, *.war, *.zip or a folder.

-If you are looking for a Github Action to deploy your customized image into an Azure Webapps container, consider using [webapps-container-deploy](https://github.com/Azure/webapps-container-deploy) action.
+You can also use this Github Action to deploy your customized image into an Azure Webapps container.

 The definition of this Github Action is in [action.yml](https://github.com/Azure/webapps-deploy/blob/master/action.yml).